KashbullinRail/LifehackStudioApp/README.md

 # LifehackStudioApp
-The application is built on mvi
+The application is built on MVI

 The assembled apk file can be downloaded from the link: https://drive.google.com/drive/folders/1SaWfYDFDJhu-JDNsL_L08D1GbyHReWbn?usp=sharing